-- 1. Indefinite Suspension Suspension should not exceed ten (10) days in length except in life threatening situations where a student may pose a danger to other students or personnel and then only until the Board meets. - 2.
-Expulsion from School Superintendent may recommend expulsion to the Board. - 3.
-Suspension Students suspended shall not be allowed to participate in any extracurricular activities including but not limited to athletics, clubs (and those that are school related such as 4-H if held during the school day).
+- 1. Suspension Suspension should not exceed ten (10) days in length except in life threatening situations where a student may pose a danger to other students or personnel and then only until the Board meets.
+Students suspended shall not be allowed to participate in any extracurricular activities including but not limited to athletics, clubs (for example 4-H) - 2.
+Expulsion from School Expulsion must be imposed through the Formal Due Process Procedure. - 3.
+Alternative School Placement